sadaoikebe/SnakeOilXY-FFC/README.md

 ![waveform](images/24vfan_switch_wave.jpeg)

 ### A poor-quality driver might still return counter EMF, so wouldn't it be a good idea to have a diode just in case?
-No. I doubt that a driver which leaks counter EMF to the primary circuit can properly spin the fan for the first place...
 Many existing MCU boards (BTT, Mellow, FYSETC...) don't employ such diodes.
-It is not a good idea to increase the complexity of the circuit while gain no additional protection.